Beacon Health Options

 Case management (also known as care coordination)

 A process of coordinating care between your insurer and your healthcare providers to help manage your health.
-Case managers are often nurses, dieticians, and social workers.
+Case managers are often nurses, dietitians, and social workers.
 Learn more

 A long-term illness that affects your quality of life, such as diabetes, asthma, heart disease, and arthritis.
 Learn more